 What Is Usually Included In A Breakfast Burrito?

 Any good breakfast burrito starts with eggs; fluffy scrambled eggs!
 From there, the choices are endless.
 Bacon is common, as are diced ham and sausage; for the record, I approve of both.
 Veggies like onion, or scallions, peppers (sweet or spicy), mushrooms, and black olives, are all great options.
 Some people like to also include diced tomatoes or spinach, but that’s where I draw the line.
 Save those for my salad, please!
 Of course, we can’t forget the potatoes.
 I like using cooked potatoes because raw potatoes take too long to cook.
 Other great potato options include fries, hash browns, and tater tots.
-Finish it off with some shredded cheese, sour cream, diced avocado, cilantro, and hot chili sauce, and you’re golden!
+Finish it off with some shredded cheese, sour cream, diced avocado or creamy guacamole, cilantro, and hot chili sauce, and you’re golden!

 Do you Pinterest?
 Please Pin and share!

 Quick and easy breakfast burrito with bacon and avocados.

 - 1 small potato (chopped)